WHO WE ARE

 Rachel earned her PhD in Chemical and Biological Engineering at Northwestern University, where she was a Robert H. Lurie Comprehensive Cancer Center Malkin Scholar and award-winning teaching assistant.
 She completed a post-doc in Biomedical Engineering at the University of Michigan and now works as a medical writer.
 She married David Hartfield in 2017, and they live in Ann Arbor, MI.

 Rachel's solo, It Is Well, on the Beata 2009 album, The Lord is Our Hope, was nominated for the Detroit Music Award.
-She currently serves at Christ the King in Ann Arbor when she is not singing with Beata.
+She currently serves at Christ the King in Ann Arbor in the Alpha program, sings in choir and cantors at Masses.

 A graduate of Xavier University in Cincinnati in 2010, Sarah completed her degree in music performance and theology and works as a professional musician in Detroit.
 As a performer, her guest appearances have taken her from the chorus of the Cincinnati Ballet, to the Gem theater in Detroit, to Xavier's stage in starring musical theater roles and as ensemble member, soloist, and guest conductor in all of the University's major choral ensembles.
 She has been invited all throughout her four years at Xavier to be the piano soloist for University special events, award ceremonies, as well as Cincinnati’s West Hills Music Club, from whom she received their musical award and scholarship in 2010.